EldonGabriel/eldongabriel.github.io/_experience/infrastructure-systems.md

 To keep the site streamlined and focused on key projects, not all documentation artifacts are displayed directly.

-Complete reports, lab documentation, and supporting technical materials are available upon request for professional or technical review.
+Complete reports, lab documentation, and supporting technical materials are Restricted – Available for Professional Review for professional or technical review.